RakhithJK/Mailu-Mailu-wiki/Development-environment.md

 Docker containers
 =================

 The development environment is quite similar to the production one.
-Simply specify the ``:testing`` tag on images that you do not build locally and build the others using ``docker-compose``:
+You should always use the ``testing`` version when developping.
+Simply uncomment the ``build`` directive on containers that you are working on and run:

 ```
 docker-compose build
 ```

+whenever you want to re-build them.

 Web administration
 ==================